Sugar, Sleep and Vegan Shortbread Cookies.

 I was born with an unending sweet tooth.
 I would eat row after row of Oreo’s, Mint Milano’s and Chips Ahoy.
 This makes my parents look like they stocked their kids with nothing but sugary garbage, but sadly that is not true.
 I would have to leave our house and venture to my friends’ houses to fill my sugary habit.
 My sweet tooth has followed me all the way into adulthood like a loyal dog, never leaving my side.
 However, I am sad and happy to say that I have gone without my dessert since summer.
 One would think that would be a liberating thing to write, and in some ways it is, but it’s also sad.
 I loved having sugar everyday, the taste of it, the smell, and most importantly the concept.
 Dessert is always a happy time, something to look forward to.
 It’s not like the chore of eating your vegetables or trying your grandmother’s corned beef and cabbage.
 So, it’s with a heavy heart that I have let one of my true loves in life go.

 My main reason for giving it up is the direct correlation between my sleep, or lack thereof, and consuming sugar.
 A couple of years ago I stumbled into the pattern of waking up in the wee hours of the night with my eyes wide open and a mind that couldn’t stop going.
-I started to call it my witching hour.
+I was adviced that I should get a new mattress.
+And it made sense because mattresses can affect your sleep pattern.
+So one of my friends suggested few branded mattresses like Peacelily Mattress (you can read Peacelily Mattress Review here).
+However, it turned out that the mattress wasn’t really the cause of my midnight waking.
+I started to call these episodes my witching hour.
 No matter how tired I was, at least an hour or two would pass before I fell back into a peaceful slumber.
 To combat this pattern, I tried everything: ambien, melatonin, various homeopathic remedies, acupuncture, no caffeine, earplugs, staying up late, going to bed early, the list is endless.
+Melatonin supposedly works well to help people sleep better, and there are so many products on the market that help get a good dose of it before bed.
+I’d heard of this vape from Snoozee that contains melatonin along with eucalyptus and lavender; all with properties that should help you relax and doze off.
+Little did I know that a lack of melatonin was not the cause of my sleep disruption.
 My coveted dessert was the furthest thing from my mind to go without.

 My demise came when I was traveling in Norway last year.
 I have to be motivated and resourceful to find dairy free desserts abroad (I have a severe intolerance for dairy – not the mildly upset tummy kind, but the kind that leaves me ruined for several days).
 I took the first two days in Trondheim to visit all of the grocery stores and mentally document what was offered where, and more importantly what and where had the best sugary sensation.
 The climbing area was a three hour drive from Trondheim and the good grocery stores.
 I would stock up on a weeks worth of provisions at a time.
 I’m not good at pacing myself, especially when it comes to sweets.
 If they are sitting in front of me, why not eat them?
 There’s no time like the present!
 Plus, if two cookies were good, then five or six are great!
 Inevitably, my dairy free desserts would be gone by day three, and I’d be left without dessert for the next four days.
 Along with sugar withdrawals, I started noticing a direct correlation to how well I slept before and after polishing off my sugary desserts.
 Unfortunately, the difference was big enough to really make an impact.
 Big enough to actually avoid buying my coveted Norwegian dairy free cookies the entire last week of my trip.
 For anyone who knows me, you’ll know how huge that is.
 And, sadly, it was true, I slept better that week that I had all trip.